SanchitMinocha/Data-Visualisation/README.md

 # Data-Visualisation
-Visual Analysis of data to get the useful insights.
+Visual Analysis of apple app store data to get the useful insights.